-Finish with an outro (should quickly summarize the main points of your recording, thank your listeners, and issue a call to action).
+Finish with an outro (summarize recording, thank listeners, issue call to action).

 Learning how to write an interesting and effective podcast script is an essential skill for anyone considering launching their own podcast.
 It ranks right up there with learning how to choose podcast topics; while it might seem obvious, it’s integral to a successful podcast launch.

 Some podcasters prep for each episode with a word-for-word script, while others simply highlight specific points to include in their recording.
 So, when it comes to your podcast: Which script format is best?

 The simple answer is there is no right or wrong way to write a script.
 However, there are some key elements that each script should always include.
 Below, we’ve provided some examples and tips to help you develop the best possible script for your show, regardless of your industry focus or podcast experience.

 What goes into a great podcast script?

 Ultimately, the shape and flow of your script will depend on the format of your podcast.
 For example, podcasts centered around interviews will naturally be different than podcasts centered around a single-host format.

 Regardless of the format, it’s usually a best to create a script outline to keep your topics and segments organized in a way that not only makes your script easier to write, but also helps develop the tone for your recording.

 That being said, most podcast scripts will include the following components:

 Introductions are short, but that doesn’t diminish their role in promoting a successful podcast.
 This is the first thing listeners will hear or viewers will see, so it’s important to deliver a solid message at the start of each episode.